aedart/data-transfer-object-dto/README.md

 ### Concrete implementation of your DTO ###

-Create a concrete instance of your interface.
+Create a concrete implementation of your interface.
+Let it extend the default `DataTransferObject` abstraction.

 ```
 #!php